leFoulard attaches great importance to a resource-friendly and socially fair production of the silk scarf collection.

 At a high level it defines environmental requirements along the entire textile production chain and at the same time the social criteria to be observed.
 Quality assurance is backed up by independent certification of the entire textile supply chain.

 The printing process

-Compared to other printing methods, the traditional screen printing process is very complex and involves many individual work steps: The silk fabric is placed on large flat film printing tables laid out.
-Each individual printing ink is drawn by hand over the respective sample stencil with a so-called squeegee.
+Compared to digital printing methods, the traditional screen printing process is very complex and involves many individual work steps: The silk fabric is placed on large flat film printing tables laid out.
+Each individual printing ink is drawn over the respective sample stencil with a so-called squeegee.
 With this tool, the ink is evenly distributed and then pressed through the fine-meshed fabric.
 The «leGlaronais» collection requires four screen printing stencils, the «leBauhaus» collection requires 10 screen printing stencils.
 More glimpses of the production process can be seen on Instagram at lefoulardcollection.

 Mitloedi Textildruck AG only uses Oeko-Tex® Standard 100 certified, wash-resistant and skin-friendly screen printing inks that are neither harmful to health nor allergenic.

-The final manufacture of the silk scarfs is carried out by the Fritsche AG in the Swiss canton of Appenzell Innerrhoden takes over the finishing of the silk scarfs.
+The final manufacture of the silk scarfs is carried out by the Fritsche AG in the Swiss canton of Appenzell Innerrhoden.
 The cloths are attached to a roller blind, the hem is rolled up and sewn together by hand.
-The labels are then sewn on.
+After that the labels are sewn on.